rmodesitt/data-projects-TripleTen/car-sales-analysis/README.md

 Rusty Bargain used car sales service wants to develop an app to attract new customers.
 An important feature in the app includes the ability to quickly find out the market value of a customer's car.
 Using historical data on previous used cars, the goal is to build a model to determine the value of a used car, so the customer is informed how much they might make in the current market.
-Fusty bargain is interested in the quality of the prediction, the speed of the prediction, and the time required for training.
+Rusty bargain is interested in the quality of the prediction, the speed of the prediction, and the time required for training.

 ### Project plan